chipsalliance/f4pga/docs/f4pga/Usage.md

 ### f4pga

-`f4pga` is a modular build system designed to handle various _Verilog-to-bitsream_ flows for FPGAs.
+`f4pga` is a modular build system designed to handle various _Verilog-to-bitstream_ flows for FPGAs.
 It works by wrapping the necessary tools in Python, which are called *f4pga modules*.
 Modules are then referenced in *platform flow definition* files, together with configuration specific for a given platform.